eslint/cn.eslint.org/docs/rules/no-extra-boolean-cast.md

 ---
 title: Rule no-extra-boolean-cast
 layout: doc
-translator: ybbjegj
-proofreader: molee1905
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Disallow Extra Boolean Casts (no-extra-boolean-cast)
+# disallow unnecessary boolean casts (no-extra-boolean-cast)

-# 禁止额外布尔类型转换（no-extra-boolean-cast）
+# 禁止不必要的布尔类型转换（no-extra-boolean-cast）

 In contexts such as an `if` statement's test where the result of the expression will already be coerced to a Boolean, casting to a Boolean via double negation (`!!`) or a `Boolean` call is unnecessary.
 For example, these `if` statements are equivalent: